dailymotion/vast-client-js/README.md

   // Do something with the parsed VAST response
 });
 ```
-In addition to fetching and parsing a VAST resource, **VASTClient** provides option to filter a sequence of call based on count and time of execution, together with the possibility to track urls using **VASTTracker**.
+In addition to fetching and parsing a VAST resource, **VASTClient** provides options to filter a sequence of calls based on count and time of execution, together with the possibility to track URLs using **VASTTracker**.

 ### VASTParser
 To directly parse a VAST XML you can use the **VASTParser**: